octobercms/docs/3.x/extend/system/models.md

 ## Model Events

-Models fire several events, allowing you to hook into various points in the model's lifecycle.
+Models fire several events, allowing you to hook into various points in the model's life cycle.
 Events allow you to easily execute code each time a specific model class is saved or updated in the database.
 Events are defined by overriding special methods in the class, the following method overrides are available:

 Event | Description
 ------------- | -------------